FIWARE/tutorials.Linked-Data/README.md

 -   `"GeoProperty"`: `"http://uri.etsi.org/ngsi-ld/GeoProperty"` for locations.
 Locations should be specified as Longitude-Latitude pairs in [GeoJSON format](https://tools.ietf.org/html/rfc7946).
 The preferred name for the primary location attribute is `location`
--   `"VocabularyProperty"` holds enumerated values and is a mapping of a URI to a value within the user'`@context`
+-   `"VocabProperty"` holds enumerated values and is a mapping of a URI to a value within the user'`@context`
 -   `"LanguageProperty"` holds a set of internationalized strings.
 -   `"Property"`: `"http://uri.etsi.org/ngsi-ld/Property"` - for everything else.
 -   For time-based values, `"Property"` shall be used as well, but the property value should be Date, Time or DateTime